joao-zanutto/github-shell-bot/README.md

-# Github Shell Butler - GitHub App
+# Github Shell Bot - GitHub App

 A GitHub bot that runs shell scripts from PR comments.